headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/sling-with-custom-project.md

 ### Step 2: Review the project layout

-Here's a partial look at the project structure.
+The project is nearly identitcal to a traditional Sling bundle project with a couple of exceptions.

     ├── pom.xml
     ├── repository